ubtue/Ground-Truth/Senatsprotokolle/README.md

 # Senatsprotokolle

-This repository contains transcriptions of the "Protokolle des Akademischen Senats" from Eberhard Karls Universität Tübingen
+This repository contains transcriptions of the "Protokolle des Akademischen Senats" from Eberhard Karls Universität Tübingen during the period of 1799-1847.

 **Language:** Mostly German

+**Period:** 1799-1847

+**Quantity**: 214 pages from seven volumes.

+**Script:** Mostly Kurrent by different scribes.

 **Layout:** Text regions and baselines are manually corrected.

+**Transcription guidelines:** All transcriptions were created using Transkribus.
+The transcription rules are based on the OCR-D transcription guidelines Level 2

-**Model training** for automatic text recognition: Result of model training in Transkribus
+**Model training** for automatic text recognition: Result of model training in Transkribus: CER of 4,60% on Validation Set (4,24% with Language Model).

 **Sources:** The transcriptions refer to digitised material available on OpenDigi (University Library of Tübingen):